mlpack/blog/doc/tutorials/Kirill2017Week04.md

+@brief Cross-Validation and Hyper-Parameter Tuning - Week 4
+@author Kirill Mishchenko
-Title: Cross-Validation and Hyper-Parameter Tuning: Week 4
+@page Kirill2017WeekFour Cross-Validation and Hyper-Parameter Tuning - Week 4
-Date: 2017-06-26 12:30:00
+@date 2017-06-26 12:30:00

-Tags: gsoc
-Author: Kirill Mishchenko
+@section Kirill2017WeekFour Cross-Validation and Hyper-Parameter Tuning - Week 4

 During the fourth week I was working on a class that implements a simple cross-validation strategy.
 The strategy by itself is not difficult to